 The front office plays a pivotal role in delivering hospitality to guests.
 It sets the stage for a pleasant or an unpleasant visit.
-Guests, often in an unfamiliar setting and wanting to proceed with their business or vacation plans, are eager to learn the who, what, when, where, and how of their new environment.
-Requests for information often begin with the porter, bellhop, switchboard operator, front desk clerk, cashier, or concierge, because these employees are the most visible to the guest and are perceived to be the most knowledgeable.
-These employees are believed to have their finger on the pulse of the organization and the community.
-Their responses to guests' requests for information on public transportation, location of hotel facilities, special events in the community, and the like indicate how well the hotel has prepared them for this important role.
-Front office managers must take an active part in gathering information that will be of interest to guests.
-They must also be active in developing procedures for the front office to disburse this information.
+Guests, often in an unfamiliar setting and anxious to proceed with their business or vacation plans, are eager to learn the who, what, when, where, and how of their new environment.
+Requests for information often begin with the

 The relationships the front office manager develops with the other department directors and their employees are vital to gathering information for guests.
-Developing positive personal relationships is part of the communication process, but it cannot be relied on to ensure that accurate and current information is relayed.
+Developing positive personal relationships is part of the communication process, but it cannot be relied on to ensure that accurate and current information has been relayed.
 How does the front office manager encourage effective interdepartmental communication (communication between departments)?
-This chapter provides relevant background for you as you begin your professional career.
-It is important to note that this discussion is applicable to intradepartmental communication (communication inside a department) as well.
+This chapter provides some background for you as you begin your professional career.
+It is also important to note that intradepartmental communication (communication inside a department) is applicable to this discussion.

-Figure 3-1 shows the departments in a hotel that interact with the front office.
-The front office is at the center of the diagram to illustrate the many interdepartmental lines of communication that exist.
-These lines are based on the direction each department is given to provide hospitality in the form of clean rooms, properly operating equipment, safe environment, well-prepared food and beverages, efficient table service, and professional organization and delivery of service for a scheduled function as well as accurate accounting of guest charges and the like.
+Figure 3-1 shows the various departments in a hotel that interact with the front office.
+The front office is at the center of this diagram to illustrate the many interdepartmental lines of communication that exist.
+These lines are based on the direction each department has been given to provide hospitality in the form of clean rooms, properly operating equipment, safe environment, well-prepared food and beverages, efficient table service, professional organization and delivery of service for a scheduled function as well as accurate accounting of guest charges, and the like.
 These general objectives help department directors organize their operations and meet the overall goal of delivering professional hospitality.
-However, in reality, constant effort is required to manage the details of employees, materials, procedures, and communication skills to produce acceptable products and services.
+However, in reality, it requires constant effort to manage the details of employees, materials, procedures, and communication skills to produce acceptable products and services.